tellery/website/docs/what-is-tellery.md

 # What is Tellery?

-Tellery helps data teams organize ad-hoc analyses and narrate them in one place.

-Tellery brings all of your words and data into one flexible surface:

- * Anomalies investigation
- * Feature-specific analysis
- * Campaign-oriented dashboard
- * Or customize your deliverable for your own needs
+Tellery brings data exploration, analytical narratives and collaboration into one place.
+Want an anomalies investigation?
+A campaign-oriented dashboard?
+A Feature-specific analysis?
+They are now all in one place.

 Tellery allows you abstract essential business logic, and [reference it in future analysis](/docs/how-to-use/question-referencing).
-You can define a model grasping the nuances of datasets to make your exploratory analysis organizable.
+Metrics are maintainable and shareable models across dashboards and reports.
 Tellery uses SQL to model data, so you can easily consolidate it in [dbt](https://www.getdbt.com/).

 See the reason [why we built Tellery](/docs/about).